El Trienio Adeco: First presidency of Rómulo Betancourt

 A junta formed, headed by Betancourt, as provisional president, and with Carlos Delgado Chalbaud as Minister of Defence.
 The 1946 Venezuelan Constituent Assembly election showed that AD under Betancourt had indeed become the party of the vast majority of Venezuelans.
 Two other parties were founded: COPEI (Independent Electoral Committee), by the pro-clerical Rafael Caldera, whose party later was later re-baptized Social Christian COPEI; and URD (Democratic Republican Union), which was joined by Jóvito Villalba, considered one of the greatest orators in Venezuelan history, and made over practically into his personal party.

 Since the death of Gomez, the following governments had been gradually increasing oil taxes.
 In the Junta, development minister Juan Pablo Pérez Alfonso decreed a 50-50 sharing agreement with the oil companies.
 The junta also took other daring measures.
 Catholic schools, which were the best in the country, were forced to close temporarily while a new national curriculum was elaborated.
 Agrarian reform was approved.
-But most noticeable was that bureaucracy, which previously had been kept at the barest possible minimum, made a phenomenal forward leap, and not just because of all the reforming that had to be done but also because AD had to reward its more prominent backers.
+Bureucracy was expanded due to the extent of the reforms, but also because AD had to reward its more prominent backers.

-The white/pardo divide was in theory demolished although in practice not many pardos could fulfill even the lowest requirements for civil service, into which nevertheless many entered.
-A national educational campaign was inaugurated, but fundamentally, as the majority of Venezuelans were still illiterate, all this amounted to was that the few who could read would be teaching the many that could not.
+The divide between 'blanco' ('white') and 'pardo' was nominally abolished although in practice not many pardos could fulfill even the lowest requirements for civil service, into which nevertheless many entered.
+A national educational campaign was inaugurated, however low literacy rates and literacy requirements for teachers meant that the system was under great strain.

 Presidency of Rómulo Gallegos

-There was a national election for the presidency in 1947, which the adeco candidate, the talented novelist Rómulo Gallegos, won, again by a huge margin.
+There was a national election for the presidency in 1947, which the 'adeco' candidate, the talented novelist Rómulo Gallegos, won, again by a huge margin.
 But at the time there was much discontent in the middle class, which was Caldera's base of support—he got 262,000 votes—not to speak of the upper crust; and of course the officers who had ushered AD into power were on the lookout for the main chance.